LinkWellNodes/Documentation/docs/services/direct-request-jobs/Service-Level-Agreement.md

 * All data that leaves our internal network is **end-to-end encrypted**, including all in-transit data.
 * All infrastructure access points are secured by **2-factor authentication** (or better).
 * All infrastructure access and traffic is monitored and logged **24/7** for security.
-* All physical access points to our datacenters are protected by security personnel, physical barriers, and advanced intrusion detection technology.
-All physical access is controlled, logged, and monitored.
+* All physical access points to our datacenters are protected by security personnel and advanced intrusion detection technology.
+All physical access is permissioned, logged, and monitored.

 ## Data accuracy

 * LinkWell Nodes cannot guarantee - and is not responsible for - the accuracy of any 3rd-party data provider.
-As such, we strongly recommend leveraging multiple data providers within your data feed, and performing an aggregation on the result.
+As such, we strongly recommend leveraging multiple data sources within your data feed, and performing an aggregation on the result.
 We are happy to provide assistance with this sort of implementation.

 ## Questions?

-Please don't hesitate to [reach out](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes") - we're always happy to have a private conversation about your requirements.
+Please don't hesitate to [reach out](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes") - we're always happy to have a confidential conversation about your requirements.